 We make a lot of muffins in our house.
 My kids have food allergies so bakeries and store bought bakes are off limits to us which result in a great deal of experimentation in my kitchen.
-Sometimes I wish I could take short cuts but when you care for children who have environmental and life threatening food allergies, it means that you have to slow life down in order to make room for things that will keep them safe and healthy- like these muffins.
+Sometimes I wish I could take short cuts but when you care for children who have food and environmental allergies, it means that you have to slow life down in order to make room for things that will keep them safe and healthy- like these muffins.

 These sweet potato-coconut muffins are made with roasted sweet potato, spelt & almond flours and shredded coconut.
 I’ve added millet seed for crunch, which also makes a great replacement for those with nut allergies.
 They are flavored with cinnamon, ground ginger, allspice & vanilla.
 Even if you have no dietary requirements, you will find that these muffins are deliciously moist and lightly sweet with wonderful fall flavors in each bite.